MrBlueXav/Dekrispator_H747/README.md

 * AUDIO_BUFFER_SIZE is defined in audio_play.h file.
 * Very basic LCD use at the moment.
 * LED information :
-	* The orange LED reflects the CPU usage : when it's dim CPU gets overloaded.
+	* The orange LED reflects the CPU usage : when it's weak CM7 CPU gets overloaded.
 	* The red LED lights on when a system error occurs.
 	* The green LED indicates a midi usb device is connected and recognized.
 	* The blue LED indicates midi activity.